tmhglnd/mercury/docs/00-general.md

 new synth saw

 new sample kick_909

+new emitter osc

+new midi "AU DLS Synth 1"
 ```

 By default Mercury has a small library of samples and single-cycle waveforms included in the environment.
 A full list of these samples and waveforms can be found here: [Sounds in Mercury](/mercury_ide/media/README.md)